mishioo/zeetoo/README.md

 # Changelog

+## v.0.1.3

+- fixed sdf_to_gjf ignoring parameters "charge" and "multiplicity"
+- supplemented sdf_to_gjf default values and help message
+- fixed typo in sdf_to_gjf CLI ("sufix" -> "suffix")

 ## v.0.1.2

 - getcdx now changes characters forbidden in file names to "-" instead of raising an exception